moonsaleapp/moonsaleapp/README.md

 ### Fair Launch

-- Contribution-driven price discovery — no fixed rate set by creator
+- Contribution-driven price discovery, no fixed rate set by creator
 - Creator deposits full token supply; final price determined by total raise
 - Liquidity carved automatically from the pool at close
 - Optional whitelist gating with on/off toggle